SWISS ALPS GRAND TRILOGY CLIMB

-ALPS GRAND TRILOGY CLIMB OVERVIEW
+SWISS ALPS GRAND TRILOGY CLIMB OVERVIEW

 An alps climbing trip can be the trip of a lifetime for any alpine climber.
 The climbing is spectacular on wildly exposed terrain among iconic peaks.
 The moves are never too difficult but the challenges are the routes in their entirety in which speed and efficiency is the key to success.
 The climbing culture in the Alps is unlike anywhere in the world.

-We begin our journey in the alpine climbing mecca of Chamonix, France under the shadow of Mont Blanc.
-We venture high into the French Alps with a few spectacular warm up climbs before climbing Mont Blanc, the highest point in Western Europe.
+We begin our journey in the alpine climbing center of Zermatt, Switzerland under the shadow of The Matterhorn.
+We venture high into the Swiss Alps with a few spectacular warm up climbs before climbing the famous Dufourspitze on the Monte Rosa Massif and the highest Peak in Switzerland.
+New, its the Matterhorn climb, one of the world's most recognizable mountains.
+Our Matterhorn climb is via the Swiss Hornli Ridge, the first and most famous route on the Matterhorn.

 Then it's on to the Swiss village of Grindelwald in the Berner Oberland in the shadow the famous Eiger's North face.
 After a train journey through the inside of the Eiger, we climb the Spectacular Mittellegi Ridge (east ridge) of The Eiger.
 The Eiger climb is a long and challenging day of climbing with the massive North Face of the Eiger below on our right.
 A fitting end to the Alps trilogy trip.